 Explore By Subject Area

 To address high saturation of clinical trials in traditional sites, in conjunction with the need to increase the representation of diverse patient participants and clinical staff, sponsors must look to expand their community site footprint.
-Kelly Clark, Head of US Partnerships and Global Site Development at Merck, describes how she is helping to develop research-naive community sites to take on industry trials.
+Kelly Clark, Head of US Partnerships and Global Site Development at Merck, spoke with us last year and described how she is helping to develop research-naive community sites to take on industry trials.

 How is Merck adapting to achieve greater representation of patients at the site level?